zahur76/data_pipeline/README.md

-# DATA PIPELINE MINI PROJECT
+# DATA PIPELINE PROJECT

+Project to implemement data pipeline using AWS